 Read on for the details on this simple but powerful idea...

-Stansberry & Associates: Doc, you've called the strategy of buying closed-end funds one of the few legitimate "free money opportunities" in the investment markets.
+Stansberry Research: Doc, you've called the strategy of buying closed-end funds one of the few legitimate "free money opportunities" in the investment markets.
 Before we talk about how this idea works, can you first define what a closed-end fund is?

 Dr. David Eifrig: Sure.
 Basically, there are two types of funds available to general investors: open-end funds and closed-end funds.
 Most of the funds folks are familiar with, like the traditional mutual funds you might own in a 401(k), are open-end funds.